Conservancy Initiatives & Projects

 The conservancy with the help of Graham Beck Wines and LANDCARE managed to secure more than R2 million worth of “Gabions” to tackle this problem.

-Invasive alien flora, Eucalyptus, Pines and Hakea pose the greatest threat to conservation in the Walker Bay Region.
+Invasive alien flora, such as Eucalyptus, Pines and Hakea pose the greatest threat to conservation in the Walker Bay Region.
 These trees established rapidly and subsequently invaded the downstream river.
 Much of the natural vegetation in the conservancy is threatened by invasion from exotic trees.
 Thanks to funding and labour from Landcare, since July 2019 the Conservancy has cleared approximately 86 hectares of alien vegetation, where-after the landowners take responsibility to continue with follow up alien clearing.

 most animals found within the Conservancy are shy and difficult to see, with a large portion if these animals being nocturnal.